 Proven Strategies for Reducing Bias in AI Recruitment

-If you’re serious about bias free hiring, these strategies work in practice:
+If you’re serious about bias-free hiring, these strategies work in practice to support a truly bias-free recruitment process:

 1. Audit Your Data